Sam1Dz/sushiman-react/README.md

 - ~~Convert Javascript code to Typescript~~
 - ~~Use React JS framework instead of HTML~~
-- Use Tailwind CSS, a modern CSS framework
+- Use Tailwind CSS, a modern CSS framework (In Progress)